 It may seem that preventing a surgical error is completely out of a patient’s control, but it is not.
 There are some steps that you can take prior to undergoing surgery.

 Patients have the right to seek a second opinion, choose to receive care at another facility, as well as have all of their questions answered before surgery.

 At Regan Zambri Long, our entire practice is dedicated to pursuing justice for our clients who were negligently injured.
-And that includes medical malpractice cases like surgical errors.
+With decades of experience and with registered nurses on staff, we have the knowledge and the resources necessary to fight these complex medical malpractice cases.

 We work on a contingency basis — this means that you do not owe us a fee until your case is either settled or reaches a verdict.
 Contact us today to schedule your free consultation.